Operation Appearance: Landings

 At 1:01 a.m. on 16 March Glasgow, Kandahar, Kingston and M.L.
 109 moved forward at 20 kn towards Berbera Light and to find the gaps in the reefs off the landing beaches.
 Caledon, Chantala, Chakdina, Netravati and Parvati were to arrive off the west beach at 2:30 a.m. and drop anchor near Glasgow which would be showing a red light out to sea.
-During the approachm lights were seen ashore from vehicles on the Hargeisa Road, bound for Berbera.
+During the approach, lights were seen ashore from vehicles on the Hargeisa Road, bound for Berbera.
 At 2:03 a.m. on 16 March, the Berbera Light was seen on a bearing 186° at 3 nmi distance.
 Kandahar and Kingston separated from the force and made for the eastern beach; Glasgow stopped and launched a motor boat and skiff for Commander Vernon to use to find the gap in the reef off the western beach.
 The gap was hard to find and there was a delay of 63 minutes in landing the first tows.
 Kandahar and Kingston found their gap in the reef off the eastern beach at 3:00 a.m. although the reconnaissance photographs had shown this to be the harder of the two to find.
 The delay led to apprehension by Colonel Pollock and Captain Hickling (the captain of Glasgow) that the landing might occur in daylight.

 The landing at the eastern beach due at 3:30 a.m. was also delayed; at 3:26 a.m. a Somali fisherman in a canoe rowed up to Glasgow.
 The fisherman said that Italians still occupied the town but some had left by lorry that night; there were Italians near the Berbera Light.
 The Somali was sent to find the gap in the reefs but Vernon found it at 3:58 a.m.
 At 4:13 a.m. the signal "Land, follow Glasgow's boats" was given and four minutes later Glasgow began to bombard the main beach with H.E. from its 4-inch guns and 2-pounder pom-poms.
 The fire from the 4-inch main armament was that used for E-boat attack, with half the shells bursting on impact and the other half bursting 50 ft over the target, until 4:20 a.m. when Kingston received the order to begin landing on the eastern beach.
 Kandahar bombarded the beach from 4:25 to 4:35 a.m.
 Tows moved through the gaps to the eastern and western beaches, success signals coming from the western beach were made at 4:48 a.m. and at the eastern beach at 5:26 a.m.
 During the disembarkations shells burst among the tows and ships offshore, thought to be from four to six 4-inch guns and some ineffectual machine-gun fire; the 6-inch, 4-inch and pom-poms of the bombardment ships silenced the Italian artillery.
 Glasgow mainly engaged trenches near the Berbera Light and west of the aerodrome.
 Kandahar concentrated on the defences to the east of the town.